Contact Unca Marvy

 King O' Clubs Rhythm and Blues Fan Club - Absolutely no idea what this one was all about.
 It's dated 1959, so we at least have the era.
 The circle is a removable pin (the printing under the pin is the same as on the pin, only in black and white).
 Ricky Mello was a guy in the Cape Cod area that Victor bought records from, but there's no known story attached to it.
 Is there anyone out there who can tell us what it is?
 Thanks to Victor Pearlin.

 Alan Freed - Here he is: the "King Of Rock & Roll".
 Even if it was blatant self-promotion, you probably wouldn't be reading this today if it weren't for him.
 Originally making a lot of noise in Cleveland, he came to New York's WINS (1010 AM) in September 1954.
 I discovered him in the Spring of 1955, and my life was "changed forever" (to coin a phrase).
 This primitive-looking card is some sort of counterfeit, since the flip contains a poor black and white copy of Freed's 1958 Topps bubble gum card (which used the photo that appears on the right) and he'd been legally enjoined from using the name "Moondog" soon after coming to New York.
-Thanks to Judy Freed and the Alan Freed web site.
-Thanks also to John A. Jackson, and to Seth Kaminsky for pointing out that the card was never something issued by Freed.
+Thanks to Judy Freed of the Alan Freed Memorial Site, John A. Jackson, and, especially, to Seth Kaminsky for pointing out that the card was never something issued by Freed.

 And say, gang, since it's kinda apropos, here's a photo of Moondog that I took around 1960.
 This is the guy who kept Alan Freed from using the "Moondog" name in New York.
 He was a street person, but was able to show the courts a contract, under the name "Moondog", that was dated a couple of years before Freed started using the term.
 His real name was Louis Thomas Hardin.
 It's a good bet that when I took this shot I didn't even know that Freed had called himself "Moondog" before coming to New York (heck, I probably didn't even know that Freed had been in Cleveland!).
 The second Freed fan club card, on the right, was probably from late 1956 or early 1957.
 Thanks to Albert Simmel for the card.